-- Work with the Head of School, Assistant Heads and SEN Local Academy Committee member to determine the strategic development of the SEN policy and provision in the school - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching - Advise on the graduated approach to providing SEN support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the Head of School and Local Academy Committee to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEN up to date
+- Work with the Head of School, Assistant Heads and SEND Local Academy Committee member to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the Head of School and Local Academy Committee to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date - Liaise with the relevant designated teacher where a Child in Our Care has SEND. - Ensure, as far as possible, that pupils with SEND take part in activities of the MAT together with those who do not have SEND.

-4.2 The Local Academy Committee, in co-operation with the Head of School: The Local Academy Committee, in co-operation with the Head of School will:
+4.2 The Local Academy Committee, in co-operation with the Head of School:

+The Local Academy Committee, in co-operation with the Head of School will:

-- Help to raise awareness of SEN issues at Local Academy Committee meetings - Monitor the quality and effectiveness of SEND and disability provision within the school and update the Local Academy Committee on this - Work with the Head of School and SEND CO to determine the strategic development of the SEN policy and provision in the school
+- Help to raise awareness of SEND issues at Local Academy Committee meetings - Monitor the quality and effectiveness of SEND and disability provision within the school and update the Local Academy Committee on this - Work with the Head of School and SENCO to determine the strategic development of the SEND policy and provision in the school